 Bicycles: One of the most stolen items in Vancouver.

 For Vancouverites, bicycles have become a key mode of transportation.
-Riding a bike provides not only a easy way to get around, but it’s also a good cardiovascular workout!
+Riding a bike provides not only an easy way to get around, but it’s also a good cardiovascular workout!
 With events like the Ride to Conquer Cancer closely approaching, biking is continuing to emerge at the forefront of events and social media.

 Unfortunately, this is not the only trend becoming apparent in Metro Vancouver.